 Note: If your PC uses an Ethernet cable to connect to the Internet the Metered Connection option will be disabled as it works with Wi-Fi connections only.

-Press Windows + I key -> Then click on ‘Network & Internet’.
-On left side select WiFi, Double click on your wifi connection and Toggle ‘Set as metered connection’ to On.
+Press Windows + I key -> Then click on ‘Network & Internet.
+On the left side select WiFi, Double click on your wifi connection, and Toggle ‘Set as metered connection’ to On.

 Now, Windows 10 will assume that you have a limited data plan on this network and won’t download all updates over it automatically.